 To receive course credit, students must write the final examination for any course for which a final examination is scheduled.
 The schedules are displayed on the College website at least one month before the examinations begin.
-Students are responsible to be aware of the time and date of their final examinations.
+Students are responsible to be aware of the time, location, and date of their final examinations.
 If possible, final examinations will be rescheduled upon request for any student scheduled to write:

-- Two or more examinations at the same time: - Less than 30 minutes between examinations: - More than three examinations in one day; or - More than six hours of examinations in one day.
+- Two or more examinations at the same time: - Two or more examinations each exceeding one hour in duration with an intervening break of less than 30 minutes. - More than three examinations in one day; or - More than six hours of examinations in one day.